Robbie's

 Leptospirosis: Dogs become infected by leptospires when abraded skin comes into contact with the urine of an infected host.
 The organisms quickly spread through the bloodstream leading to fever, joint pain, and general malaise which can last up to a week.
 The organism settles in the kidneys and begins to reproduce, leading to further inflammation and then kidney failure.
 Depending on the type of leptospire involved, other organ failure (especially liver) can be expected as well.
 Leptospirosis is a life-threatening disease.

 Parvovirus: Characterized by severe, bloody diarrhea and vomiting, high fever and lethargy.
 The diarrhea is particularly foul smelling and is sometimes yellow in color.
 Parvo can also attack a dog's heart causing congestive heart failure.
 This complication can occur months or years after an apparent recovery from the intestinal form of the disease.
-Puppies who survive parvo infection usually remain somewhat un-healthy and weak for life.
+Puppies who survive parvo infection usually remain somewhat unhealthy and weak for life.

 Parainfluenza: Can be caused by many bacterial or viral agents.
-It is highly contagious and can cause mild to severe inflamation of the trachea, bronchi, and the lungs.
+It is highly contagious and can cause mild to severe inflammation of the trachea, bronchi, and the lungs.
 It is characterized by a non-productive cough, occasionally productive.
 It is usually considered to be self-limiting unless pneumonia develops from a secondary bacterial infection.

 Corona: Causes infectious peritonitis and a mild intestinal disease.